Play Now Rummy Online

 Combine and stay on top of things!

 “Rommé”?
 This name has a French ring to it and the game is played with French playing cards.
 Though rommé is not a French word, but a German one!
 The game it refers to is called Rami in France and Rummy in Northern America.
-It has a long history, similar to other card games like Skat, Mau-Mau, Doppelkopf, Solitaire, Spider, Canasta and Schafkopf.
+It has a long history, similar to other card games we offer at the Palace of Cards, such as Solitaire, Spider, Canasta, and Pinochle.
+You can play any other Spiele Palast game, namely Skat, Mau-Mau, Doppelkopf, and Sheepshead, in English as well.

 While Skat has a traditional cracker barrel nimbus, Rummy is a game for everyone!
 What counts is the ability to combine, a skill well trained while playing.
 Players must stay on top of things, managing 104 playing cards and a couple of highly adaptable Jokers, capable of taking on any other card’s identity, and all their potential combinations.